InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 ## 📖 Documentation

-There are two pieces of the `sdk-ts` - **querying a data source** and **making transactions**.

-### Querying a data source

-Read more and find example usages on our [Querying Wiki](https://github.com/InjectiveLabs/injective-ts/wiki/02Querying)
+- Read more and find example usages on our [Querying Wiki](https://github.com/InjectiveLabs/injective-ts/wiki/02Querying)

-### Making Transactions

-Read more and find example usages on our [Transactions Wiki](https://github.com/InjectiveLabs/injective-ts/wiki/03Transactions)
+- Read more and find example usages on our [Transactions Wiki](https://github.com/InjectiveLabs/injective-ts/wiki/03Transactions)

----

-## 📜 Contribution

-**Contribution guides and practices will be available once there is a stable foundation of the whole package set within the `injective-ts` repo.**

 ---